 Elder Rights WA (ERWA) provides seniors with legal advice, assistance, and representation where appropriate for certain legal matters.
 Social Workers are also available to support in dealing with social, physical and mental challenges which may impact their legal concerns.
 This service is provided by Legal Aid WA.
 Phone: 1300 650 579.

-Older People’s Rights Service - Encompass Legal and Community Services offers legal advice, advocacy, peer education sessions and social support to those at risk of or experiencing elder abuse, with a focus on positive ageing.
+Older People’s Rights Service - Encompass Legal and Community Services offers legal advice, advocacy, peer education sessions and social support to those at risk of or experiencing abuse and mistreatment, with a focus on positive ageing.
 Encompass Legal and Community Services Inc. (formerly Northern Suburbs Community Legal Service) provides this service.
 Phone: (08) 9440 1663.

 Office of the Public Advocate works to promote and protect the human rights of Western Australian adults with decision-making disabilities.
 The Office can provide information about Enduring Power of Attorney and Enduring Power of Guardianship.
 Phone: 1300 858 455.